Guide to Legal Intake

 Why Does Intake Matter for In-House Legal?

-For in-house legal teams, intake isn’t an administrative task—it’s the foundation upon which effective matter management and legal operations are built.
+For in-house legal teams, intake isn’t an administrative task.
+It’s the foundation upon which effective matter management and legal operations are built.
 A strong intake process has a ripple effect across the entire legal function, impacting visibility, organization, and overall team performance.

 Additionally, intake using a legal intake platform supports better reporting by creating a centralized log of all requests, enabling legal teams to track progress, measure workload distribution, and demonstrate their value to the organization.